astrohart/MFR/MFR.Objects.Expressions.Matches.Factories/README.md

-Defines the method of building an instance of an object that implements the [IMatchExpression](#T-MFR-Objects-IMatchExpression 'MFR.Objects.IMatchExpression') interface interface for the [ReplaceTextInFiles](#T-MFR-Objects-OperationType-ReplaceTextInFiles 'MFR.Objects.OperationType.ReplaceTextInFiles') operation type value.
+Defines the method of building an instance of an object that implements the [IMatchExpression](#T-MFR-Objects-IMatchExpression 'MFR.Objects.IMatchExpression') interface interface that correspond to the [ReplaceTextInFiles](#T-MFR-Objects-OperationType-ReplaceTextInFiles 'MFR.Objects.OperationType.ReplaceTextInFiles') operation type.

 <a name='P-MFR-Objects-Expressions-Matches-Factories-ReplaceTextInFileMatchExpressionFactory-OperationType'></a>
 ### OperationType `property`